CiscoDevNet/terraform-aci-modules/examples/l3out/port_channel_svi/README.md

 <!-- BEGIN_TF_DOCS -->
 ## Routed Sub-Interface, Routed Interface, SVI
-* Routed Sub-Interface, Routed Interface or SVI for a particular node can be defined minimally with a `port` or `channel` and its respective `ip`
+* Routed Sub-Interface, Routed Interface or SVI for a particular node can be defined minimally with a `port` or `channel` and its respective `ip` address family.
   - To create a routed sub interface we simply assign `vlan` a value and to create a routed interface we don't assign `vlan` any value.
   - To create a SVI we assign `vlan` a value and set `svi` to `true`.
   - IPv4 and IPv6 addresses can be defined in tandem for an interface type which will automatically create two logical interface profiles for the said interface type, for each address family.